 The doctoral committee consists of the research advisor, at least two other members of the center for polymer science and engineering, and at least one other outside person., The committee's composition is subject to approval by the Polymer Education Committee and the Graduate and Research Committee of the University.

 For the M.S., the student's program must include: not less than 30 credits of graduate work; not less than 18 credits of 400-level course work, and not less than 18 hours than 18 hours of course work in the major, of which 15 must be at the 400-level.
-The program must include six course credits in the student's admitting department, six research credits, and a research report or thesis to the satisfaction of the faculty advisor, to be filed with the Polymer Education Committee.
+The program must include six course credits in the student's admitting department, six research credits, and thesis to the satisfaction of the faculty advisor, to be filed with the Polymer Education Committee.

 |ChE (Chem/Mat) 393||Physical Polymer Science (3)|